Detail-oriented queries

 Don't: Make queries overly broad or ambiguous.

-Do: Provide sufficient background information.
+Do: Provide sufficient background information, or context.

 Don't: Ask questions unrelated to tax matters.